seivan/SHAlertViewBlocks/README.md

                          withBlock:(SHAlertViewBlock)theBlock;

-///Will add a new cancel button and make previous cancel buttons to normal -(NSUInteger)SH_addButtonCancelWithTitle:(NSString *)theTitle
+///Will add a new cancel button and make previous cancel buttons to a normal button -(NSUInteger)SH_addButtonCancelWithTitle:(NSString *)theTitle
                                withBlock:(SHAlertViewBlock)theBlock;

 ```